Tell us a little bit about yourself.

-What does an average day look like working in the UC?
-What are your day-to-day responsibilities?
+What does an average day look like working for the UC?
+What does your position entail?

 What does being a UC employee mean to you?

-What has been the most memorable/unusual day working in the UC?
+What are some of the most memorable days/moments working for the UC?

 Do not stop learning!
 How you learn may/will change over time but the need to learn won’t go away.